-Piece of writing from you (written without help).
-This should be at least one full page in length in which you tell us about yourself, the subjects you like to study and why you would like to come to New Zealand
+A piece of personal writing.
+This should be at least 300 words in which you tell us about yourself, the subjects you like to study and why you would like to come to New Zealand

-Reference from your current school – from your Principal or one of your teachers
+A reference from your current school from your Principal or one of your teachers

 These documents should be emailed to June Laird in the International Office.

 Please note that Nelson College for Girls reserves the right to contact previous schools attended by the applicant.

 All international students require Travel & Medical Insurance and we strongly recommend Uni-care’s NZ Student Plan.
 This policy provides cover which is fully compliant with Code of Practice requirements and we are very happy to arrange this for you.
 See www.uni-care.org for details.